veenstralab/trackhubs_public/README.md

 ### Contributing guidelines
 1. Fork this repository
-2. Add your modification and commit changes
+2. Add your modification and commit changes to your fork
 3. Submit a pull request

 ### Resource files ###